CMOONCS/Visual-Tools-for-Teaching-and-Learning-AI/README.md

 <h1>LearningML (LML) </h1>
  <p> LML is an education platform which provides workflow-based approach for learning AI and to develop compytational thinking among students.
 Is is a web browser based tool train AI model.</p>
 <h1>Machine Learning for kids (ML4K) </h1>
  <p>ML4K is available in several different languages supporting a wider application to help different education stages.
-It provides a hybrid approach, offerring a textual programming alternative for more advanced users to make a transition towards text-based machine leanring environments using Python</p>
+It provides a hybrid approach, offerring a textual programming alternative for more advanced users to make a transition towards text-based machine learing environments using Python.</p>
 <h1>LPC </h1>
+ <p> </p>
 <h1>Cognimate</h1>
 <h1>Rapidminer</h1>
 <h1>eCraft2Learn</h1>
 <h1>Milo Block</h1>